 Trade Panel on Technical Regulations and Standardisation

 DG ENTR has been organising, within the framework of Platform 2, annual Panels on subjects related to the reform of systems of technical regulations.
 These meetings formed an integral part of the Trade Panel and focused on:

 - Reform of the regulatory system and related infrastructure in the areas of market surveillance, metrology, standardisation and conformity assessment.

 These meetings provided information on the latest development of EU policies.
 They also allowed for an exchange of information and best practices between Member States and Eastern partner countries on dedicated questions of the reform agenda.
-The 12th Trade Panel took place in October 2013 in Yerevan, Armenia.
+The thirteenth Trade Panel will take place in Georgia on 21 and 22 October 2014.